 Print the photos you love.

-My name is Will Bazlinton, I am a Bournemouth, Dorset based photographer, specialising in documentary wedding, family and portrait photography.
-Click here to see more of my wedding portfolio, my family portfolio and my portrait portfolio.
-To inquire about my rates and availability, call me on 07928 365362, email me at [email protected] or fill out the contact form.
+My name is Will Bazlinton, I am a Dorset based photographer, specialising in documentary, family, portrait and wedding photography.
+Click here to see more of my Family Portfolio, my Portrait Portfolio and my Wedding Portfolio.
+To inquire about my rates and availability, call me on 07928 365362, email me at [email protected] or get in touch via my contact form.